MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Blinking the Integrated LED

-In this exercise, you will learn how to blink the integrated LED on pin 13 of the Arduino board and the difference between Input / Output pins and how to interface with them through code.
+Learn how to blink the integrated LED on pin 13 of the Arduino board, and how to use GPIO pins.

 Arduinos have what are called General Purpose Input / Output pins, commonly referred to as GPIO.
 These pins have three main modes (tri-state).
 They can be:

 1. A high impedance input
 2. A low impedance output
 3. A high impedance disconnected state (sometimes called "Z" or "NC")

-There is also another mode often used for I2C buses and push button inputs.
-It is an input mode, with an internal resistor pulling the input weakly to a logic high voltage.
+A forth mode is often used for I2C buses, and push button inputs.
+It is an input mode combined with an internal resistor.
+The resisor prevents the pin from floating, by weakly pulling the input to a logic high voltage.
 This is handy when we are trying to keep the external components to a minimum in our projects.
-More on this later...
-On the Arduino Uno, there is an integrated LED wired into pin 13\.
-It is configured in such a way as to not affect the pin 13 current limits, due to an integrated buffer circuit.
-Note: that the Arduino Uno board has both per pin and total micro-controller IC current limits.
+More on that later...

+On the Arduino Uno, there is an integrated LED wired into pin 13.
+The LED does not affect the pin 13 maximum current limits, due to an integrated buffer circuit.
+Arduinos have both per pin and total micro-controller IC current limits.
 Sometimes the source and sink limits are not the same, to further complicate things.
-This is not a deal breaker for high current loads, it only means you have to use a transistor, relay, buffer, or some other component in series to achieve the desired arbitrary current.
+This means you should use a transistor, relay, or buffer for high current loads.
 Here is a quick reference diagram from: <http://playground.arduino.cc/Main/ArduinoPinCurrentLimitations>

 ![](http://arduino-info.wikispaces.com/file/view/ArduinoPinCurrentLimits.jpg/230512334/ArduinoPinCurrentLimits.jpg)

-While you can control the duty cycle by manually setting on/off delay statements in software, it wastes processor time.
-Therefore, it is often better to let the built in hardware control the duty cycle using PWM on analog output pins (The analog output capable pins are marked with a "~" next to the pin number on the board).
-We will discuss this in more detail in a later section.
-When you want to change the state of an output pin, you write to a special location in memory that is wired to the output pin.
-This special memory location is called an "Output Register".
-The code for this exercise uses the following functions:

 - pinMode(Pin_number, OUTPUT); // sets the named pin to be a low impedance output.
-- digitalWrite(Pin_number, HIGH); // sets the named pin to HIGH (5 volts), using LOW sets it to 0 volts.
+- digitalWrite(Pin_number, HIGH); // sets the named pin to HIGH (5 volts).
+Using LOW sets the pin to 0 volts.
 - delay(1000); // causes the Arduino to wait for 1000 milliseconds (1 second).
 Note: there is also a delay function that waits in microsecond intervals too: delayMicroseconds().

   ### Setup for the Exercise